lensvol/LondonRising/README.md

 because using the provided tools allows for cheating in an online game.
 Full details will be published when the Fallen London mobile application is disconnected from the game servers.

+# Introduction

+Can it be true?
+All the world's knowledge, all the secrets - but no sacrifice required?
+Can everything about your existence and all your possible existences be deciphered from the inhuman languages and their Words-Behind-Worlds?
+Is that dusty old tome the real Reverse Engineer's Journal - and if it is, is it as powerful as they claimed?
+And perhaps most importantly: what is the real price of such power?

++ **Shadowy** is increasing...
++ **Watchful** is increasing...
++ You've gained 1x **Reverse Engineer's Journal**
++ You've gained ∞ **Fate**!
++ A twist in your tale!
+You are now **A Scholar of Words-Behind-Worlds**